Magnetic Resonance Imaging (MRI) of the Spine and Brain

 MRI may also be done to help plan surgeries of the spine, such as decompression of

 a pinched nerve or spinal fusion.
-Or is can be use to look for problems after surgery,
+Or it can be used to look for problems after surgery,

 such as scarring or infection.
 It can also help to identify the specific part of the